-Concordia Lutheran High School announced Tuesday that student Addison Agen, 16, auditioned this summer in Chicago for the hit NBC television show "The Voice."
+Concordia Lutheran High School announced Tuesday that student Addison Agen, 16, auditioned last January in Chicago for the hit NBC television show “The Voice.”
 The show, which begins its season Sept.
 25, features music celebrities as coaches who select aspiring vocalists for their teams and then have them all compete to see who is the best singer.

 The show places very tight restrictions on participants as far as publicity, so Agen can’t talk with the media right now about her experience.
 A call to NBC didn’t yield much more information.

-"We can confirm that Addison did indeed audition for 'The Voice,'" an NBC spokesperson said in reply to an email.
-"We cannot confirm which episode (she will appear on) or whether she made it onto a team at this point."
+“We can confirm that Addison did indeed audition for ‘The Voice,'” an NBC spokesperson for “The Voice” said in reply to an email.
+“We cannot confirm which episode (she will appear on) or whether she made it onto a team at this point.”

 If Addison makes it into “The Voice” competition rounds, she will be the second person with Fort Wayne ties to do so in the past two years.

 Fort Wayne native Barry Minniefield made it into the knockout rounds before being eliminated during the 2015 season.
 Minniefield had moved to California as a young man.

 Addison, a junior at Concordia, has starred in a few drama department productions at the school, including playing the lead role last fall in “Sorry, Wrong Number,” the school’s news release said.

 “She’s got a great voice, a beautiful voice — very different than a lot of high school students,” said Chris Murphy, Concordia’s drama director.

 Many high school students have a background in choral singing, but Addison grew up performing, Murphy said.